crashka/cm/notes/DESIGN_NOTES.rst

 To Do - Bugs/Tweaks
 -------------------

-* play_start AM/PM not parsed right for C24 and MPR
 * figure out duplicate start time (different works) for plays (WWFM)
 * make sure unicode handling in names is correct (even before canonicalization)
-* more normalization for person
+* more normalization for person (if needed, after abstract entity parsing)
 * add ``--force`` flag to overwrite existing playlists
 * force-pull all stations 09/13-09/18 due to previous tight (15 minute) cron window
 * create backup files for ``station_info.json`` and ``playlists.json``